AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 but the "fabulous pre-existence of souls, and the monstrous restitution that results from it."

-The bishops, says **Landon**, declared that they adhered to the doctrines of Athanasius, Basil and the Gregories.
+The bishops, says Landon, declared that they adhered to the doctrines of Athanasius, Basil and the Gregories.
 The doctrine of Theodore on the Sonship of Christ was condemned, also the teachings of Theodoret.
 "Origen was not condemned."[^411]

+## The Council Refused to Condemn Universalism.

 Even the influence of Justinian and his obsequious bishop, and his disreputable queen, failed to force the measure through.
 The action of